vaginessa/dns-wiki/FAQ.md

 <a name="FAQ52"></a>
 ##### (52) I use Opera Max as Browser with "Turbo Mode" enabled, why does adblocking/firewalls seems to not working anymore?

 > For debugging and error reporting just disable the "Turbo Mode" option, this is mostly only another term for VPN/Proxy which works behind this option.
-No Firewall, IPTables, Proxy or any external app works with this option enabled, since it's not possible to use two VPNs the same time.
+No Firewall, IPTables, Proxy or any external app works with this option enabled, since it's not possible to use two VPNs the same time (ie local/inet).
 It's not possible for any app to look behind this traffic (local).
 Other Browser may have a similar function or add-ons (like Firefox Janus-Proxy or Chrome's bandwidth safer feature), ensure it's disabled.

 <a name="FAQ53"></a>
 ##### (53) Since AFWall+ 2.x I don't see any reload applications button